 Multidisciplinary Care Teams for Autoimmune Disease

 Since autoimmune diseases are complex and can impact both physical and mental health, having a team of providers can offer an advantage over using one conventional provider.
-This collaborative team approach targets each root cause in a specific patient, which may significantly improve the quality of life and the disease process.
+This collaborative team approach targets each underlying factor in a specific patient, which may significantly improve the quality of life and the disease process.

 A multidisciplinary team may include conventional physicians and naturopaths, chiropractors, psychotherapists, herbalists, traditional Chinese medicine practitioners, acupuncturists, personal trainers, registered dietitians, massage therapists, and culinary medicine specialists.
 Each of these providers can bring a unique perspective to support the whole person in their health journey.